omega8cc/boa/docs/BACKDROP.md

 a cloned Backdrop copy at a real domain (the panel deliberately skips issuance for the hosting service's own reserved names, so test-estate domains show the skip by design — client domains issue).

+**Migrate** is drilled both ways (2026-07): a same-domain move of a Backdrop site onto another Backdrop platform (settings, database and content reconciled on the target, the source retired with no orphan) and a rename onto a new domain (the new domain serves the content, the old domain is removed); both guards — a cross-lineage pair and a no-op self-migrate — refuse in validation before anything is touched.

 Not yet drilled, stated honestly: